dartmouth-cs52/dartmouth-cs52.github.io/assignments/sa/redux/index.md

 ## Let's Start

 🚀 We're going to keep working on your starterpack for this assignment.
 So just dig up that repo and work there!
 At this point you should have a starterpack that has webpack+babel+eslint+sass+react+reactrouter.
+Remember to just push your new stuff to this.
+For grading we'll know which commits to look at.
+You want to keep building this up.

-For this workshop we're just going to add React Router to your personal starter repository so now you'll have webpack+babel+eslint+sass+react+reactrouter+redux!
+For this workshop we're just going to add Redux to your personal starter repository so now you'll have webpack+babel+eslint+sass+react+reactrouter+redux!
 Wow.

 ## Redux